-I look forward to you joining me at the 2023 Annual Meeting of Stockholders (the "Annual Meeting") on Tuesday, June 20, 2023, at 1 p.m.
-Eastern Daylight Time to be held virtually via the Internet at www.virtualshareholdermeeting.com/SLM2023.
+As always, thank you for your continued support and confidence in Sallie Mae.
+I look forward to you joining me at the 2024 Annual Meeting of Stockholders (the "Annual Meeting") on Tuesday, June 18, 2024, at 1 p.m.
+Eastern Daylight Time to be held virtually at www.virtualshareholdermeeting.com/SLM2024.